John the Baptist: Nagorno-Karabakh

 Additional relics are claimed to reside in Gandzasar Monastery's Cathedral of St. John the Baptist, in Nagorno-Karabakh.

 Purported left finger bone

 The bone of one of John the Baptist's left fingers is said to be at the Nelson-Atkins Museum of Art in Kansas City, Missouri.
-It is held in a Gothic-style monstrance made of gilded silver that dates back to 14th century Lower Saxony.
+It is held in a Gothic-style monstrance made of gilded silver that dates back to fourteenth-century Lower Saxony.

 Halifax, England

-Another obscure claim relates to the town of Halifax in West Yorkshire, United Kingdom, where, as patron saint of the town, the Baptist's head appears on the official coat-of-arms.
+Another obscure claim relates to the town of Halifax in West Yorkshire, United Kingdom, where, as patron saint of the town, John the Baptist's head appears on the official coat-of-arms.
 One legend (among others) bases the etymology of the town's place-name on "halig" (holy) and "fax" (hair), claiming that a relic of the head, or face, of John the Baptist once existed in the town.

 Religious views

 Christianity

 The Gospels describe John the Baptist as having had a specific role ordained by God as forerunner or precursor of Jesus, who was the foretold Messiah.
 The New Testament Gospels speak of this role.
 In Luke 1:17 the role of John is referred to as being "to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord."
 In Luke 1:76 as "thou shalt go before the face of the Lord to prepare his ways" and in Luke 1:77 as being "To give knowledge of salvation unto his people by the remission of their sins."

 There are several passages within the Old Testament which are interpreted by Christians as being prophetic of John the Baptist in this role.
 These include a passage in the Book of Malachi that refers to a prophet who would "prepare the way of the Lord":